 Advocate within the workplace

 Provide recognition and endorsement

-For more information see How to Support Career Sponsorship and the Light at the End of the Tunnel session on Career Progression and Sponsorship with Natalie Galea and Sophie Olsen.
+For more information see How to Support Career Sponsorship, the On sponsorship event recording and the Light at the End of the Tunnel session on Career Progression and Sponsorship with Natalie Galea and Sophie Olsen.

 This article was compiled by Justine Clark and Susie Ashworth as part of a set that draws on the Sponsorship Toolkit, created by the Champions of Change Architecture Group.
 Valuable assistance was given by Monica Edwards of the Champions of Change Architecture Group Advocacy and Comms Focus Group.